Cool-Core Destruction in Merging Clusters with AGN Feedback and Radiative Cooling: Conclusions

 In all merger simulations with radiative cooling but without AGN feedback, though heating from the mergers could delay overcooling, the cluster cores eventually suffer from cooling catastrophes, resulting in unrealistically low central entropy profiles at the end of the simulations.
 However, when AGN feedback is included, the clusters achieve self-regulation.
 Our findings suggest that merger-induced heating alone is insufficient to prevent cooling catastrophes in the long term, and that AGN feedback is essential for regulating cooling in CC clusters.

 For our $mcf$ simulations (i.e., mergers with AGN feedback and radiative cooling), we examine the entropy map and the evolution of central entropy, as well as heating and cooling powers and energies.
 In the mass ratio $R=1$ cases, gas mixing is more thorough in off-axis mergers, leading to a larger entropy increase.
-Except for the head-on merger, all final remnants are NCC clusters.
-Conversely, in the $R=3$ cases, head-on mergers more effectively disrupt the primary core, resulting in a larger entropy increase.
-Nonetheless, all clusters eventually transform into NCCs.
-Notably, in these off-axis mergers, the jet power is strong in the early stages due to late mergers.
-The gas inflow caused by sloshing maintains this strong jet power, leading to overheating of the cluster cores.
-In the $R=10$ cases, the disruption from the secondary cluster is insufficient to destroy the CCs, and the balance between heating and cooling resembles the single cluster case.
+Except for the head-on merger, all final remnants are NCC clusters. { In the $R=3$ cases, the outcomes are more sensitive to the intricate interplay among mergers, cooling and AGN feedback.
+In particular, head-on mergers ($mcf4$) can effectively disrupt the primary core, resulting in a NCC cluster.
+For off-axis mergers, the CC could either be preserved throughout the simulation ($mcf5$) or be disrupted ($mcf6$), depending on whether the AGN could effectively preheat the core prior to the infall of the seconary cluster.} In the $R=10$ cases, the disruption from the secondary cluster is insufficient to destroy the CCs, and the balance between heating and cooling resembles the single cluster case.

 Regarding the CC/NCC transitions, our results underscore the interplay between mergers and AGN feedback, and their relative importance depends on the merger parameters (see Table \ref{table:results} for a summary of the simulation outcomes).
 In particular, we find three scenarios regarding the CC/NCC transitions: (1) CCs are preserved in minor mergers or mergers that do not trigger sufficient heating, in which cases AGN feedback is crucial for preventing the clusters from cooling catastrophes; (2) CCs are transformed into NCCs by major mergers during the first core passage, and AGN feedback is subdominant; (3) CCs are destroyed by the combined effects of mergers and AGN feedback in major mergers with a large impact parameter.